Chris’ note: We’re in the middle of a revolutionary trend…

 Lead-acid is cheap, but it’s very heavy and doesn’t hold a charge very long under use.
 We now have compact lithium batteries that are relatively lightweight and highly efficient, like the battery in your computer.
 But they’re expensive.
 In the near future thousands more tons of lithium will be needed.
 As well as gigantic amounts of nickel, cobalt, and vanadium for various applications.
 So far, people have been emphasizing metals as the way to play the inevitable triumph of electric vehicles.
 And that makes sense.

-Justin: Yeah, there’s no doubt that demand for the battery metals will explode in the coming years.
+Chris: Yeah, there’s no doubt that demand for the battery metals will explode in the coming years.
 But what are some second-order effects of EVs?

 Doug: The second – and third order – effects are going to be vastly more significant.
 They’ll change much of the landscape, and the very way people live.
 Electric vehicles will eliminate the need for 90% of gas stations.
 And repair shops.
 Just as ICEs largely eliminated stables, farriers, and buggy whip factories.